Looking for an easy way to reduce your crypto tax bill?

 Donating cryptocurrency is one of the few occasions when disposing of cryptocurrency is not taxed.

 Additionally, cryptocurrency donated after a year of holding can be deducted based on its fair market value at the time of the donation.
+If you donate your crypto after less than a year of holding, you can deduct your original cost basis for acquiring your crypto.

 For more information, check out our guide on